robotology/yarp-devices-haptic/README.md

 - `period` _period_: an integer that specifies the period in `ms` (`20 ms` by default).
 - `verbosity` _level_: an integer accounting for the enabled verbosity level (`0` by default).

-In case the `robotInterface` deployer is chosen, then the options are all contained in the corresponding `xml` files that are installed in `$hapticdevice_DIR/share/hapticdevice/context` path and possibly customized using the `yarp-config` tool.
+In case the `yarprobotinterface` deployer is chosen, then the options are all contained in the corresponding `xml` files that are installed in `$hapticdevice_DIR/share/hapticdevice/context` path and possibly customized using the `yarp-config` tool.